 ¶ 6 Leave a comment on paragraph 6 0 The American Revolution had both long-term origins and short-term causes.
 In this section, we will look broadly at some of the long-term political, intellectual, cultural, and economic developments in the eighteenth century that set the context for the crisis of the 1760s and 1770s.

-¶ 8 Leave a comment on paragraph 8 1 Colonists developed their own understanding of how they fit into the empire.
+¶ 8 Leave a comment on paragraph 8 1 Amidst the uncertainty, colonists developed their own notions of their place in the empire.
 They saw themselves as British subjects “entitled to all the natural, essential, inherent, and inseparable rights of our fellow subjects in Great-Britain.”
 The eighteenth century brought significant economic and demographic growth in the colonies.
 This success, they believed, resulted partly from Britain’s hands-off approach to the colonies.
-By midcentury, colonists believed that they held a special place in the empire, which justified Britain’s hands-off policy.
-In 1764, James Otis Jr. wrote, “The colonists are entitled to as ample rights, liberties, and privileges as the subjects of the mother country are, and in some respects to more.” ((James Otis, The Rights of the Colonies Asserted and Proved (Boston: Edes and Gill, 1764), 52, 38.))
+By mid-century, colonists believed that they held a special place in the empire, which justified Britain’s hands-off policy.
+In 1764, James Otis Jr. wrote, “The colonists are entitled to as ample rights, liberties, and privileges as the subjects of the mother country are, and in some respects to more.” ((James Otis, The Rights of the Colonies Asserted and Proved (Boston, 1764), 52, 38.))

-¶ 9 Leave a comment on paragraph 9 0 In this same period, the colonies developed their own local political institutions.
+¶ 9 Leave a comment on paragraph 9 1 In this same period, the colonies developed their own local political institutions.
 Samuel Adams, in the Boston Gazette, described the colonies as each being a “separate body politic” from Britain.
 Almost immediately upon each colony’s settlement, they created a colonial assembly.
 These assemblies assumed many of the same duties as the Commons exercised in Britain, including taxing residents, managing the spending of the colonies’ revenue, and granting salaries to royal officials.
-In the early 1700s, colonial leaders unsuccessfully lobbied the British government to define their assemblies’ legal prerogatives, but Britain was too occupied with European wars.
+In the early 1700s, elite colonial leaders lobbied unsuccessfully to get the Ministry to define their assemblies’ legal prerogratives, but the Ministry was too occupied with European wars.
 In the first half of the eighteenth century, royal governors tasked by the Board of Trade attempted to limit the power of the assemblies, but the assemblies’ power only grew.
 Many colonists came to see their assemblies as having the same jurisdiction over them that Parliament exercised over those in England.
 They interpreted British inaction as justifying their tradition of local governance.
-The Crown and Parliament, however, disagreed. ((Greene, Constitutional Origins of the American Revolution, 118.))
+The British Ministry and Parliament, however, disagreed. ((Greene, Constitutional Origins of the American Revolution, 118.))

-¶ 10 Leave a comment on paragraph 10 3 Colonial political culture in the colonies also developed differently than that of the mother country.
+¶ 10 Leave a comment on paragraph 10 1 Colonial political culture in the colonies also developed differently than that of the mother country.
 In both Britain and the colonies, land was the key to political participation, but because land was more easily obtained in the colonies, a higher proportion of male colonists participated in politics.
 Colonial political culture drew inspiration from the “country” party in Britain.
-These ideas—generally referred to as the ideology of republicanism—stressed the corrupting nature of power and the need for those involved in self-governing to be virtuous (i.e., putting the “public good” over their own self-interest).
-Patriots would need to be ever vigilant against the rise of conspiracies, centralized control, and tyranny.
-Only a small fringe in Britain held these ideas, but in the colonies, they were widely accepted. ((Bernard Bailyn, The Ideological Origins of the American Revolution (Cambridge, MA: Belknap Press, 1967).))
+These ideas—generally referred to as the ideology of republicanism—stressed the corrupting nature of power on the individual, the need for those involved in self-governing to be virtuous (i.e., putting the “public good” over their own self-interest) and to be ever vigilant against the rise of conspiracies, centralized control, and tyranny.
+Only a small fringe in Britain held these ideas, but in the colonies, they were widely accepted. ((Bernard Bailyn, The Ideological Origins of the American Revolution (Cambridge: The Belknap Press of Harvard University Press, 1967).))

-¶ 12 Leave a comment on paragraph 12 0 At the same time that Locke’s ideas about knowledge and education spread in North America, the colonies also experienced an unprecedented wave of evangelical Protestant revivalism.
-Between 1739 and 1740, the Rev. George Whitefield, an enigmatic, itinerant preacher, traveled the colonies preaching Calvinist sermons to huge crowds.
+¶ 12 Leave a comment on paragraph 12 1 At the same time as Locke’s ideas about knowledge and education spread in North America, the colonies also experienced an unprecedented wave of evangelical Protestant revivalism.
+In 1739-40, the Rev. George Whitefield, an enigmatic, itinerant preacher, traveled the colonies preaching Calvinist sermons to huge crowds.
 Unlike the rationalism of Locke, his sermons were designed to appeal to his listeners’ emotions.
-Whitefield told his listeners that salvation could only be found by taking personal responsibility for one’s own unmediated relationship with God, a process that came to be known as a “conversion” experience.
+Whitefield told his listeners that salvation could only be found by taking personal responsibility for one’s own unmediated relationship with God, a process which came to be known as a “conversion” experience.
 He also argued that the current Church hierarchies populated by “unconverted” ministers only stood as a barrier between the individual and God.
 In his wake, new traveling preachers picked up his message and many congregations split.
 Both Locke and Whitefield had empowered individuals to question authority and to take their lives into their own hands.

-¶ 13 Leave a comment on paragraph 13 1 In other ways, eighteenth-century colonists were becoming more culturally similar to Britons, a process often referred to as Anglicization.
-As colonial economies grew, they quickly became an important market for British manufacturing exports.
+¶ 13 Leave a comment on paragraph 13 0 In other ways, eighteenth-century colonists were becoming more culturally similar to Britons, a process often referred to as “Anglicization.”
+As the colonial economies grew, they quickly became an important market destination for British manufacturing exports.
 Colonists with disposable income and access to British markets attempted to mimic British culture.
 By the middle of the eighteenth century, middling-class colonists could also afford items previously thought of as luxuries like British fashions, dining wares, and more.
-The desire to purchase British goods meshed with the desire to enjoy British liberties. ((Jack P. Greene, Pursuits of Happiness: The Social Development of Early Modern British Colonies and the Formation of American Culture (Chapel Hill: University of North Carolina Press, 1988), 170–171.
-Also see John Murrin, “Anglicizing an American Colony: The Transformation of Provincial Massachusetts,” PhD diss., Yale University, 1966.))
+The desire to purchase British goods meshed with the desire to enjoy British liberties. ((Jack P. Greene, Pursuits of Happiness: The Social Development of Early Modern British Colonies and the Formation of American Culture (Chapel Hill: University of North Carolina Press., 1988), 170-1.
+Also, see John Murrin, “Anglicizing an American Colony: The Transformation of Provincial Massachusetts,” PhD diss., Yale University, 1966.))
 These political, intellectual, cultural, and economic developments built tensions that rose to the surface when, after the Seven Years’ War, Britain finally began to implement a program of imperial reform that conflicted with colonists’ understanding of the empire and their place in it.

 ¶ 14 Leave a comment on paragraph 14 0